Snails as food: Sub-Saharan Africa

 People in Cameroon, Ghana, Nigeria, and other countries in the area are used to eating African varieties of snail, which are larger.
-Typical of Equatorial Guinea is a giant sea snail called bilolá (Persististrombus latus), eaten stewed or sautéed, which in Cape Verde is known as búzio cabra, and is grilled on skewers.
-It is also known as Igbin amongst the Yoruba of western Nigeria.
+Typical of Equatorial Guinea is a giant sea snail called bilolá (Thetystrombus latus), eaten stewed or sautéed, which in Cape Verde is known as búzio cabra, and is grilled on skewers.
+It is also known as ìgbín amongst the Yoruba of western Nigeria.